GibbonEdu/docs/getting-started/next-steps.md

 ### Additional Videos

 In March 2021 we ran a training day with a number of sessions to help administrators setup their system.
 You can find the full playlist of sessions here: [Gibbon Training Day 2021](https://www.youtube.com/watch?v=jTj4KLEB-w8&list=PLomK0srSl6WLUpLCWXAPNx7pc5uxbHt4A)

-## Demo Data

-Integrated into the Gibbon installer, opt to include demo data when you configure your database to see what Gibbon looks like in a fully operational school.